SkylineCommunications/dataminer-docs/connector-help/connector_help/Riverbed Cascade Gateway.md

 ### Network Interfaces

 On this page, two tables are displayed.
-The **IP Adresses Table** showsthe IP addresses associated to the device interfaces.
+The **IP Adresses Table** shows the IP addresses associated to the device interfaces.
 The **Interfaces Table** displays traffic statistics for all the network interfaces of the device (**RX/TX Octets, RX/TX Unicast Packets, RX Packets in Error**, ...).

 ### Web Interface